aochagavia/tic-tac-toe-lean/README.md

 Proofs:

 - Players alternate after each move
-- A cell get marked after each move
+- A cell gets marked after each move
+- The empty game is well-formed, as well as any well-formed game that has passed through the `makeMove` function

 Pending: